Specialty and Advanced Home Care Services

 With long-term, progressive health problems, there is no one-size-fits-all solution to finding and coordinating great in-home care.
 Whether it’s ALS, Alzheimer’s disease or other forms of dementia, individuals and their families living with a chronic condition deserve a customized, professional approach.
 Flexibility is key, so services and coverage can evolve over time.

-Tandem Careplanning can help your family find a team of professional, pre-vetted caregivers to provide those specialty home care services.
-Our network includes caregivers with a range of backgrounds, skillsets, and qualifications.
-Beyond capabilities, we encourage our care seekers to consider what kind of person they would like to share their day with.
-Ultimately, every family should feel comfortable having that person in their home.
-Throughout this journey, our Care Team provides continuous support, so your family and the caregiver relationship can thrive.
+Tandem Careplanning can help your family find a team of professional, highly-vetted caregivers to provide those specialty home care services.
+Tandem caregivers cover a range of backgrounds, skillsets, and qualifications to meet your needs and our Care Team provides continuous support, giving you peace of mind.

 Other Types of Dementia